 Periodontal Pocket Treatment

-Brushing and flossing is an effective way to keep a healthy mouth that way, when the proper technique is used.
-In an unhealthy mouth, normal brushing and flossing cannot usually reach deep enough into a pocket to clean it effectively.
+Brushing and flossing is an effective way to keep a healthy mouth that way when the proper technique is used.
+In an unhealthy mouth, regular brushing and flossing cannot usually reach deep enough into a pocket to clean it effectively.
 Pockets can vary in depth, depending on the severity of the bone loss.
-If you have deep periodontal pockets, your dentist or dental hygienist will normally recommend that you have regular dental cleanings at closer intervals.
-Dental hygiene treatment in closer intervals allows your oral health to be monitored more regularly and prevents bacteria and plaque from building up in a larger amount.
+If you have deep periodontal pockets, your dentist or dental hygienist will generally recommend that you have regular dental cleanings at closer intervals.
+Dental hygiene treatment in closer intervals allows your oral health to be monitored more regularly and prevents bacteria and plaque from building up in a more significant amount.

 If your gums do not fit tightly around your teeth or if you feel like food is continuously getting stuck under your gums, you may have periodontal pockets.
 Contact us for a consultation or to discuss treatment options.

 |Located in Brampton, Ontario Dr. Joseph Salvaggio has been practicing general, cosmetic, and implant dentistry for over 20 years.
 He enjoys interacting with his patients and helping to restore their oral health for better overall health as well.
 Meeting new patients, interacting and educating them is one of Dr. Salvaggio’s biggest joys.
 We encourage you to read our reviews or call us with any dental questions you have.
 We look forward to speaking with you and meeting you soon.|